10 Popular Siding for Garage Options: What is the Best?

 Metal Siding – can last over 50 years, that is as long as the garage.
 However, you must ensure that any dents or scratches are repaired & repainted so that corrosion of the metal panel does not take place.

 Stone Veneer Siding – can last anywhere between 20 to 75 years.
-It really depends on the type of stone used and the quality of the polymer.
+It depends on the type of stone used and the quality of the polymer.

 Brick Veneer Siding – can last for more than 50 years.
 Regularly sealing the brick cladding will protect it from weathering and mold growth.